nmielnik/notes/sso-talk-10-12-2016/README.md

 # Service Auth
 ## Goals
-* <!-- .element class="fragment" -->Have a way to secure server-side calls from one microservice to another
+* <!-- .element class="fragment" -->Have a way to secure server-to-server calls from one microservice to another
 * <!-- .element class="fragment" -->Avoid having to share secrets between each pair of application that calls eachother
-* <!-- .element class="fragment" -->Leverage what we've done with User SSO and the clients as much as possible
+* <!-- .element class="fragment" -->Leverage what we've done with digital-sso-clients as much as possible, so this can be abstracted away from the services

+## 0. Service A wants to make request to Service B
+* <!-- .element class="fragment" -->Do I have a valid JWT?
+* <!-- .element class="fragment" -->If not, make request to digital-services-authentication to get a ServiceAuth JWT
+* <!-- .element class="fragment" -->Generate a temporary JWT and sign it with Service A's private key

+## 1. Service A requests a JWT
+* <!-- .element class="fragment" -->digital-services-auth sees an incoming request, and verifies the signature on the incoming JWT to ensure its a valid request.
+* <!-- .element class="fragment" -->Once incoming JWT is verified, generate a ServiceAuth JWT for Service A and return it in the response

+## 2. Service A receives ServiceAuth JWT
+* <!-- .element class="fragment" -->Verify returned JWT is valid, and cache it since it's good for 2 hours
+* <!-- .element class="fragment" -->Generate a request to Service B, passing Service A's JWT in the Authorization Header

+## 3. Service B receives request
+* <!-- .element class="fragment" -->Service B receives the incoming request from Service A
+* <!-- .element class="fragment" -->Check the authorization header, and verify the JWT

+## 4. Service B verifies JWT
+* <!-- .element class="fragment" -->Verify JWT is valid, hasn't expired, was issued for Service A, etc.
+* <!-- .element class="fragment" -->Verify the signature is valid and was generated by the digital-services-auth service
+* <!-- .element class="fragment" -->JWT is valid, so return response.

+## 5. Service A receives response
+* <!-- .element class="fragment" -->DONE!